MicrosoftDocs/biztalk-docs/technical-reference/use-xsl-transform-grid-property.md

 # Use XSL Transform (Grid Property)

-**Starting BizTalk Server 2020 and newer**, use the **Use XSL Transform** property to specify whether [XslTransform](https://docs.microsoft.com/dotnet/api/system.xml.xsl.xsltransform) or [XslCompiledTransform](https://docs.microsoft.com/dotnet/api/system.xml.xsl.xslcompiledtransform)) is used for XSLT transform.
+**Starting with BizTalk Server 2020**, use the **Use XSL Transform** property to specify whether [XslTransform](https://docs.microsoft.com/dotnet/api/system.xml.xsl.xsltransform) or [XslCompiledTransform](https://docs.microsoft.com/dotnet/api/system.xml.xsl.xslcompiledtransform)) is used for XSLT transform.
 This property is only used when **.Net Framework** is selected for [XSLT transform engine](xslt-transform-engine-grid-property.md) property.

 ## Category